We've independently reviewed this article to make sure it's as accurate as we can make it.

-One question that always came up for me is, “How cold CAN we set the air conditioner temperature”?
+One question that often came up for me is, “How cold CAN we set the air conditioner temperature”?
 To find out, I’ve done a lot of research and this article is the result.

 So How Cold Can You Set A Thermostat?

 Thermostat Temperature Ranges